Are you a newcomer struggling with finances?

 - You can also approach an Immigrant Serving Organization nearest you.
 Settlement workers will be able to refer you to the right agency to get help from.

 - Or go to the 211 Manitoba directory to find listings for credit counselling, and Employment & Income Assistance (EIA) services.

 You can also access financial literacy and financial empowerment programs from the organizations below.
 It would be ideal if you could go to these agencies upon arriving in Manitoba so that you can understand how finances work and get strategies on how to handle your money:

 - SEED Winnipeg – Offers Manage your Money workshops and Savings Circle.

 - Society for Manitobans with Disabilities (SMD) – Offers Access to Benefits and Matched Savings programs.

 If you feel that you can manage your debt on your own with a little guidance, the Office of Consumer Affairs has online tools to help you.
-Six Steps to Get Out of Debt is a step by step guide that will help you map out a plan to take control of your finances.
+Six Steps to Get Out of Debt is a guide that will help you take control of your finances.